YoursSohail/SmartDailyExpenseTracker/AI_LOG.md

         *   Read `ExpenseEntryScreen.kt`.
         *   Replaced the existing `Button` with the new `ProgressButton` in `ExpenseEntryScreen.kt`, connecting `isLoading` and `enabled` states from the ViewModel.
     *   **Effectiveness:** This multi-step process successfully created a reusable UI component that provides better user feedback during asynchronous operations (like saving an expense) and integrated it into the relevant screen, improving the overall user experience.

+7.  **Batch KDoc Documentation for Use Cases (Gemini - In-IDE Assistant):**
+    *   **User Prompt:**
+        ```
+        add docstring to all the methods in different use case files
+        ```
+    *   **AI Response/Action:** (Summary: AI identified all use case files within the `domain/usecase` directory.
+It then iterated through each file, adding KDoc comments to classes and their public methods, significantly improving code documentation and understandability across the domain logic layer.)
+    *   **Effectiveness:** Efficiently applied documentation standards across multiple files in the domain layer based on a single, high-level request, saving significant manual effort.

 ---